enkidevs/curriculum/Web/HTML/html-versions/html4-xhtml-and-html5.md

 Unlike in HTML, XHTML elements have to be properly nested, always be closed, written in lowercase, and can have only one root element.
 Attributes in XHTML need quotation, cannot be used with minimization and require to be written in lowercase.

-The `doctype` declaration also differs.
+The `doctype` declaration also differs for each version.

-HTML5 Doctype declaration:
+HTML5 has 1 Doctype declaration:
 ```
 <!DOCTYPE html>
 ```